Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Experiment

-\textbf{Comparison with token pruning methods.} In Tab.\ref{comparison}, we compare the performance and efficiency of DyVTE with the visual token pruning methods of different principles.
+\textbf{Comparison with token pruning methods.} In Tab.\ref{comparison}, we compare the performance and efficiency of DyVTE with the visual token pruning methods on LLaVA-1.5 7B.
 From the table, we can observe that DyVTE outperforms token pruning methods in both performance and efficiency.
-For example, when compared with ToMe on SQA, DyVTE not only maintains better performance but also reduces FLOPs by 4.1\%.
-In comparison to FastV, the advantage of DyVTE can be more pronounced.
-Specifically, DyVTE improves performance while reducing computation overhead by 8.7\% on the SEED benchmark.
-Another key observation is that DyVTE exhibits significant performance gains on more complex tasks.
-For instance, on the MM-Vet benchmark, which evaluates multiple capabilities including math and OCR, DyVTE improves performance by 4.3\% compared to ToMe.
-Additionally, DyVTE demonstrates excellent compatibility with existing methods.
-When combined with FastV, DyVTE reduces computation overhead by 51.5\%, with only a 0.7\% performance drop on average.
-Overall, these results validate the effectiveness and efficiency of DyVTE, establishing it as a powerful tool in efficient MLLM development.
+For example, when compared with ToMe on SQA, DyVTE not only maintains the performance but also further reduces FLOPs by 4.1\%.
+When compared with FastV, the advantage of DyVTE is more significant.
+Specifically, DyVTE improves performance by 0.4\% while reducing computation overhead by 8.7\% on the SEED.
+Another observation is that DyVTE can significantly improve performance in complex tasks.
+For example, in the MM-Vet benchmark, which evaluates multiple functions including mathematics and OCR, DyVTE outperforms ToMe by 4.3 Additionally, DyVTE shows excellent compatibility with existing methods.
+When combined with FastV, DyVTE reduces the computational overhead by 51.5\% while only decreasing the performance by 0.7\% on average.
+Overall, these results validate the effectiveness and efficiency of DyVTE.